akihikodaki/dts/test_plans/vswitch_pvp_multi_paths_performance_with_cbdma_test_plan.rst

 Hardware
 --------
-Supportted NICs: all except columbiaville that not support VMDQ
+Supportted NICs: all except Intel® Ethernet 800 Series that not support VMDQ

 Software
 --------